gugzkumar/dataplayground_chatroom/README.md

 Data Playground is a Full Stack Chat Room Server, that runs on Django for the Backend and REACT for the Frontend.

-Once the application is set up you can register and login by visiting `localhost:8000/users` on your browser.
+Once the application is set up and running you can register and login by visiting `localhost:8000/users` on your browser.

 Then by either clicking Chatroom on the navigation bar or visiting `localhost:8000/chatroom` you can try using the chat application.